 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker, trustee or other nominee holding the shares as to how to vote on matters that are deemed to be "non-routine" under applicable rules.
 Generally speaking, the beneficial owner of the shares is entitled to give voting instructions to the broker, trustee or other nominee holding the shares, and the nominee will vote those shares in accordance with the instructions.
-If the beneficial owner does not provide voting instructions, the broker, trustee or other nominee can still vote the shares with respect to matters that are considered to be "routine," but cannot vote the shares with respect to matters that are considered "non-routine."
-In the event that a broker, trustee or other nominee votes shares on the "routine" matters, but is not provided with voting instructions with respect to the "non-routine" matters, those shares will be treated as broker non-votes with respect to the "non-routine" matters.
+If the beneficial owner does not provide voting instructions, the broker, trustee or other nominee can still vote the shares with respect to matters that are considered to be "routine," but cannot vote the shares with respect to matters that are considered to be "non-routine" matters, how the voting instructions with respect to the "non-routine" matters, those shares will be treated as broker non-votes with respect to the "non-routine" matters.